marbetschar/MLOps_Labs/lab04/03_testing_models.md

 ## Continuous machine learning with CML

-[Continuous Machine Learning (CML)](https://cml.dev) is a tool that extends common CI/CD solutions (GitHub Actions, GitLab CI/CD, and Bitbucket Pipelines) to machine learning.
+[Continuous Machine Learning (CML)](https://cml.dev) is a tool that extends common CI/CD solutions (GitHub Actions, GitLab CI/CD, and even Bitbucket Pipelines) to machine learning.
 The idea behind CML is that you use the CI/CD pipeline for training and evaluating your models in the same way that you use them to build and test your code.
 The `deepchecks` pipeline from above could be enhanced as follows:

 TODO: Change this!